Skip to Main Content

 Like a healthy garden, a library collection also needs to be weeded to make room for new items.
 We carefully consider all items that are withdrawn from the collection based on the following criteria:

-• Multiple copies.
-Exceptions: high circulating items and multiple formats (large print, audio books, etc.) and for high circulating items.
+• Multiple copies, with the exception of high circulating items and multiple formats (large print, audiobooks, etc.).

 http://www.ala.org/advocacy/intfreedom/librarybill/interpretation/labeling-systems